 After a few weeks or months, breastfeeding has often settled into an easy rhythm.
-But what if you’re still dealing with a fussy breastfed baby and breastfeeding feels a struggle?
-Contacting an IBCLC lactation consultant can help brainstorm why your baby is fussing at any age or stage.
-There are many possible reasons—from your baby having a fussy personality or being easily distracted by the world around him, to being hungry and just needing more breast milk.
-Cows’ milk allergy, reflux or temporary lactose intolerance could also be involved in fussy behaviour as could sensory processing issues or high muscle tone.
-This article reviews eight common causes of fussy behaviour.
+But what if you’re still dealing with a fussy breastfed baby or breastfeeding feels a struggle?
+Assuming any illness has been ruled out by your baby’s doctor, contacting an IBCLC lactation consultant can help brainstorm why your baby seems unsettled at the breast at any age or stage.
+There are many possible reasons—from your baby having a sensitive personality or being easily distracted by the world around him, to being hungry and just needing more breast milk.
+Cows’ milk allergy, reflux or temporary lactose intolerance could also be involved in unsettled behaviour as could sensory processing issues or high muscle tone.
+This article reviews some of the common causes of fussy, restless behaviour in a breastfed baby.

 Sometimes what may seem like fussy or sensitive behaviour is normal baby behaviour.
-For example it is normal for a newborn baby to fuss when they are put down, they love to be held and feel safest next to an adult body.
-The Womanly Art of Breastfeeding has several useful chapters on ages and stages which explain the normal behaviour of a breastfed baby as baby grows.
-For example in the chapter “Six Weeks to Four Months: Hitting Your Stride” we are reminded that babies are individuals and sometimes being fussy is a character trait:
+For example it is normal for a newborn baby to protest when they are put down; they love to be held and feel safest next to an adult body.
+It’s normal for newborn babies to feed very frequently, they are doubling their weight in a matter of months!
+It’s normal for an older baby to go through a phase of hating to be strapped in a car seat.
+The Womanly Art of Breastfeeding has several useful chapters on ages and stages which explain the normal behaviour of a breastfed baby as he grows.
+For example in the chapter “Six Weeks to Four Months: Hitting Your Stride” we are reminded that babies are individuals with different characters and with different needs:

 Maybe you’ve got a sparkler – an intense, sensitive baby who needs input, input, input!
 His only settings are high and off.
 That’s the downside.
 The upside is how truly bright and curious he is likely to become.
 You’ll work hard as a mother to this baby.
 Look for other mothers of sparklers, to share notes with.
 Keep your sense of humour and try not to compare your busy days with those of your placid-baby friends.
 And keep your little sparkler close to you – your presence and touch will often go a long way toward calming him.

-Babies who are allergic to something from mum’s diet passing into breast milk will often appear to be fussy at the breast—pulling off once milk starts to flow because it hurts their inflamed oesophagus (eosinophilic oesophagitis) or gives them tummy ache.
-Maureen Minchin describes a characteristic set of allergy related fussy behaviours including disturbed sleep, erratic and persistent crying, and;
+Babies who are allergic to something from their mothers’ diet passing into breast milk may appear unhappy at the breast—they might pull off and/or cry once milk starts to flow because it hurts their inflamed oesophagus (eosinophilic oesophagitis) or gives them tummy ache.
+They may prefer to breastfeed in unusual positions and may be very tense and seem to clamp down or bite the breast causing pain and sore nipples2.
+They may have symptoms of reflux (#8) and/or tend to have very runny, copious and often green dirty nappies with symptoms of lactose overload (#9).
+Allergy is thought to be a possible cause of infant colic (unexplained crying).
+Author Maureen Minchin describes a characteristic set of allergy-related fussy behaviours including disturbed sleep, erratic and persistent crying:

 - [Babies] who are either hyperactive before [in the womb], and persistently miserable after birth, or